pdp-redi/assignment-test/README.md

 This workflow is responsible for creating the AWS resources required for the application:

-- VPC and networking components
+- VPC and networking components.
-- ECR repository
+- ECR repository.
-- ECS cluster and task definitions
+- ECS cluster and task definitions.
-- Load Balancer and target groups
+- Load Balancer and target groups.
-- ACM
+- ACM.
-- Route53
+- Route53.

 ### Deploy Application